apishore/experiment-qa/README.md

 For now we are going to use google sheets as a source of test data.

 Current implementation rely on locally stored /DSL/TestPlan.xlsx file.
-It is a copy of the google sheet.
+It is a copy of the google spreadsheet.

 ## Spreadsheet structure